 The Worst KPI Question You Can Answer

-by Stacey Barr |The most common question people ask when they need performance measures (for whatever reason) is also the worst question you can try to answer.
-It’s the worst question because it sends everyone down a rabbit hole that’s too hard to wiggle out of, and the result is measures that suck.
+The most common question people ask when they need performance measures (for whatever reason) is also the worst question you can try to answer.

 The question is ‘how do you measure that?’

-The question comes in a few other forms, too:
+This ‘worst KPI question’ comes in a few other forms, too:

 I’m sure you get the idea.

-Answering this question will cause your goals to end up with:
+Answering the question ‘how do you measure that?’ will cause your goals to end up with:

-- no measures, even though the goal really could be made measurable, like becoming more innovative.
+• no measures at all, even though the goal really could be made measurable, like for a goal to become more innovative.

 What’s happened when you’ve answered that question ‘how do you measure that?’ too soon?